prrvchr/HyperSQLOOo/README.md

 - Modification of [Driver.py][28] in order to make possible the use of the Uno service: `com.sun.star.sdb.RowSet`.

+- Many other fix...

 ### What has been done for version 0.0.5:

+- Writing a [DocumentHandler][29] to allow:
+  - The extraction of the database files contained in the **odb** file on connection.
+  - Saving database files to **odb** file when closing it.

 - Rewrote [Driver.py][28] to allow:
   - Its operation with the new JDBC driver provided by the extension [jdbcDriverOOo][9] version 0.0.4.
-  - The extraction of the database files contained in the **odb** file on connection.
-  - Saving database files to **odb** file when closing it.
-  - To make **odb** files portable as they were in LibreOffice / OpenOffce with version 1.8 of HsqlDB.
+  - The support for the new [DocumentHandler][29] to make **odb** files portable as they were in LibreOffice / OpenOffce with version 1.8 of HsqlDB.

 - Many other fix...